 Students looking for Christian nursing schools in Tennessee can choose from several scattered throughout the state that offer different degree programs in the subject.
 Find out more about a handful of these schools, including what spiritual growth opportunities each school provides.

 King University offers a bachelor's, master's and doctoral degree program in nursing.
 Students participate in research and clinical experiences, as well as missions trips and service learning experiences at community programs, health clinics and schools.
 The school has weekly chapel services and convocations that include guest speakers to help students grow in their faith.
 The school also has Bible studies and different student ministries, such as FCA, Young Life, Dawn Treaders (drama ministry) and International Justice Mission.
-The NCES reported that the school had about 2,340 undergraduates in 2016.
+The NCES reported that the school had 1,579 undergraduates in 2018.

 Students at Union University can grow in their faiths by participating in life groups, Men's or Women's Cooperatives, local or global outreach organizations and attending chapel services.
-The NCES stated that the school had about 2,290 undergraduates in 2016.
+The NCES stated that the school had 2,184 undergraduates in 2018.
 The school was honored as a College of Distinction for Nursing in 2017-2018 and offers more than 15 ways for students to obtain their nursing licensure.
 Students can pursue nursing at the bachelor's, master's and doctoral degree levels and can also participate in short-term international missions trips.

 Christian Brothers University